 In accordance with state guidelines for curriculum approval:

-Unless specifically directed by state mandate, AP&P will not "reach out and touch" any course that the department feels is functioning correctly.
+unless specifically directed by state mandate, AP&P will not "reach out and touch" any course that the department feels is functioning correctly.

-If a course is brought before the committee for any reason, that course will need to meet current state law.
+if a course is brought before the committee for any reason, that course will need to meet current standards and criteria and state law.
 (Failure to do this would jeopardize the state authority that has been delegated to the college district.)

 AP&P recommends that departments complete regularly scheduled course review processes and update courses on a regular basis even if this means that a course will now need to be brought into conformity with state law.
 A thorough review of the content of the course outline, including appropriate levels of scrutiny of PCAs and GE eligibility are required as part of the self study every 5 years, and every 2 years for vocational programs.
 Courses which are not updated may jeopardize articulation agreements.

-The packet for course modification contains state guidelines and law as does the packet for new course proposals.
-It is suggested that faculty review these materials and make all appropriate modifications before submission to AP&P.
+review these materials and make all appropriate modifications before submission to AP&P.

 Where there has been new state law (or state clarifications of existing law), the fact that one or more courses in the college catalog are not in compliance will not be an appropriate justification for continuing an illegal practice in a modified course or extending the practice to another course.